Fleming as rescuer…

-Is it true that Lord Randolph Churchill educated Alexander Fleming, the discoverer of penicillin, as a result of Fleming (or his father) rescuing Churchill from drowning in a swamp when young Winston was a youth—and that Fleming’s discovery, penicillin, saved Churchill’s life years later in 1943?
+Is it true that Lord Randolph Churchill financed the education of Alexander Fleming, the discoverer of penicillin, as a result of Fleming (or his father) rescuing Churchill from drowning in a swamp when young Winston was a youth—and a Fleming discovery, penicillin, saved Churchill’s life years later in 1943?
 A friend of mine has sent me this email regarding it and I wanted to verify . —L.M.

-I receive this question regularly, but the story is untrue.
-Neither Fleming nor his father were with Churchill at the times suggested.
+This question comes up regularly, but both parts of the story are untrue.
+Neither Alexander Fleming nor his father were with Churchill at the times suggested.
 Official biographer Martin Gilbert investigated, and found that the dates did not coincide.
 Nor was penicillin used to cure Churchill when he fell ill in Carthage in 1943.

 The first part of the story often adds that in gratitude for Alex’s saving Winston’s life, Lord Randolph Chrchill paid for his eduction.
 It is all imaginary.
 Official biographer Sir Martin Gilbert notes that the ages of Churchill and Fleming (or Fleming’s father) do not support the idea.
 Alexander Fleming was seven years younger than Churchill.
 If he was plowing a field at say age 13, Churchill would have been 20.
 There is no record of Churchill nearly drowning in Scotland at that or any other age.
 Nor is there record of Lord Randolph paying for Alexander’s education.